gwDistSys15/dist-sys-exercises/lec-9/hadoop/README.md

 # Hadoop Cluster Installation

-1. Log onto one of the machines based on your group number:
+1.Log onto one of the machines based on your group number:
 ```
 ## Be sure to get the dist_sys SSH key from webpage first
 ##  https://gist.github.com/twood02/e8382cde6803b7e00949